webpack-contrib/bundle-loader/README.md

 });
 ```

-This code lazy loading imports exported values from `file.bundle.js` and creates a chunk from this module with the name `my-chank-name`
+This code lazy loading imports and exports values from `file.bundle.js` and creates a chunk from this module with the name `my-chank-name`

 ----------